bnak/Recommendations_Engine/README.md

 <b>File Manifest:</b>

-<em>build_matrix.py - </em> functions that read in data files, produce neighborhoods, performs matrix decomposition, and creates predictive ratings matrix.
+<em>build_matrix.py - </em> functions that read in data files, produce neighborhoods, performs matrix decomposition, and creates predictive ratings matrix. </br>
-<em>mr_job_recommendations.py - </em> program that runs the matrix decomposition as a MapReduce job using Yelp's MRjob package
+<em>mr_job_recommendations.py - </em> program that runs the matrix decomposition as a MapReduce job using Yelp's MRjob package</br>
-<em>build_test_data.py - </em> program that builds files in the same format as the Netflix data to produce practice datasets
+<em>build_test_data.py - </em> program that builds files in the same format as the Netflix data to produce practice datasets</br>